About the Author

 If you have ever shopped for new wheels you have undoubtedly seen a variety of numbers describing the hardness and size of the wheel.
 If you wondered what those numbers mean in regard to how the wheels will skate – SW is here to help out.
 Read on as we break down the difference between hard vs soft skateboard wheels.
-Find more Tips here at the Go Skate Blog.
+Find more Tips here at the Skate Warehouse Blog.

 First lets talk about wheel size.
 Wheels are measured in millimeters (mm) and range in size from 48mm to 62mm’s and up.
 Some skaters prefer a smaller wheel for the fact that it’s lighter, easier to pop and less prone to wheelbite.
 A bigger wheel is advantageous in situations with rough ground, when you need more speed and for rolling over potentially hazardous objects (cracks, grates etc.).
 Generally, wheels ranging from 48mm to 53mm are preferred by street skaters, while the 53mm-56mm range is great for most all-around type skaters.
 Wheels in the 56mm-62mm are generally the preference for big transition/vert skaters and wheels above 62mm are usually soft cruiser/longboard type wheels.